OpenClaw + Ollama: Run AI Agents for Free with Local Models

 # Register the agent

-# Send a message directly
+# Send a test message

 openclaw gateway start

-Recommended Models for OpenClaw Agents
+Best Models for OpenClaw Agents

 | Model | Size | RAM | Best For |